Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 Auto-Save Your Structures and Keep Them

-Nothing is worse than losing a structure after you have spent several minutes modifying it, or drawing it!
+Few things are worse than losing a structure after you have spent several minutes modifying it, or drawing it!
 The way to hedge against this unhappy event is to manually save the data frequently, File/Save, or to allow the program to automatically save the structure's coordinates each time it has been modified.
+StruMM3D would have saved the current file data into \Str3Di\Data\TempDateBkup.sxs.
+If there is a structure change, TempDateBkup.sxs id moved to \Str3Di\Temp\TempDataBkup.sxs and the current (modified) data backed up into \Str3Di\Data\TempDataBkup.sxs.
+So you can get back your pre-mod data from the backup in \Str3Di\Temp.
+Another modification will move the data as above.
+Further, if you have modified the data from \Str3di\Data\ABCDE.sxs and you wish to save it back to the same folder, StruMM3D will rename it to ABCDE_temp.sxs and save it in folder \Str3Di\Temp.

-You enable the auto-save mode by going to Utilities/Program Parameters and clicking on the box for environmental variable "t" (temporary file write).
+You enable the auto-save mode by going to Utilities/Program Parameters and left-clicking on the box for environmental variable "t" (track molecule composition and write temporary file).
 Whenever the variable is in the uppercase, "T", the feature is active.
 If it is lowercase, "t", the feature is inactive.
 This command box is a toggle control.

-The auto-save feature writes the data into a file called TEMP.SXS.
-This file is over-written at each save and so contains the latest changes to the structure.
-If you do something odd, or the program crashes, the simply load TEMP.SXS and you have the structure back!
+The auto-save feature writes the current data into a file called TempDataBkup.SXS.
+This file is over-written at each structure modification, as described above, and so contains the latest changes to the structure.
+If you do something odd, or the program crashes, the simply load \Str3Di\Temp\TempDataBkup.sxs and you have the structure back!

 Remember, this file is over-written frequently and so you should rescue any data you need from it as soon as you can.